-Achieving a major milestone in diversity where 50% of our employees are women serving in leadership positions and critical business and technical roles is something to be shared and celebrated.
-While being a small tech startup based in Abu Dhabi and Bangalore, we are able to live our values including diversity, inclusion, and Women Leadership at Work.
-Below is some of the amazing stories of Storat Women Entrepreneurs:
+Today, We achieved a major milestone in diversity where 50% of our employees are women serving in leadership positions and critical business and technical roles.
+It is something to be shared and celebrated.
+While being a small tech startup based in Abu Dhabi, we are able to live our values including diversity, inclusion, and Women Leadership at Work.
+Below are some of the amazing stories of Storat Women Entrepreneurs:

-We met Shabana for the first time in early February 2016 in the first trip to Bangaloure, India.
+We met Shabana for the first time in early February 2016 on the first trip to Bangalore, India.
 She was the third employee in our small startup.
-She was selected from more than 1,000 candidates for the level of energy, sharpness and dedication we felt from interviewing her.
+She was selected from more than 1,000 candidates for the level of energy, sharpness, and dedication we felt from interviewing her.
 Her job expectation was to be a customer services representative.
-However in the first meeting we shared with her a change of plan and the challenging tasks ahead.
-She had to incorporate a company in India, open a development center on a very limited budget, and start the hiring process for more than 10 people to be based out of Bangalore area as well as manage the company finances and operations across all locations.
+However, in the first meeting, we shared with her a change of plan and the challenging tasks ahead.
+She had to incorporate a company in India, open a development center on a very limited budget, and start the hiring process for more than 10 people to be based out of the Bangalore area as well as manage the company finances and operations across all locations.
 She had to execute with little guidance from me as I was still working for my previous employer.
-I came back after three months were our company was incorporated in India, a beautiful office was established, and she already hired 5 top notch software engineers in an intensive HR headhunting process.
+I came back after three months were our company was incorporated in India, a beautiful office was established, and she already hired 5 top-notch software engineers in an intensive HR headhunting process.

 Maria joined Storat ranks in early November 2016.
-Before working for Storat, she acquired an international experience and contributed to launching a successful internet startup in her home town in Spain.
+Before working for Storat, she acquired international experience and contributed to launching a successful internet startup in her hometown in Spain.
 After she passed the interview process and extensive aptitude exams, we called her for a final interview to ask us whatever she wants and the conversation went on like this:

 She asked: "How much is your current monthly and annual sales?"